 Update Oct 2022: We regret that this route does not currently meet our accessible path standards due to steep slopes (up to 1:5), narrow sections, rough surfaces and no passing places.
 We advise that it is dangerous for wheelchairs and mobility scooters.
 Please only use with extreme caution.

-Route type: For some.
-A route with exceptional views of Derwentwater and the surrounding hills - OS Explorer Map OL4
+A route with exceptional views of Derwentwater and the surrounding hills - OS Explorer Map OL4.

-Follow the road south (take care of traffic) and take the second path on the right, marked with a Public Bridleway" sign (the first path goes to the top of Catbells).
+The route starts from Gutherscale Car Park, which is 150 metres along the lane signposted to Skelgill.
+From the car park, turn right and proceed back down the lane for 150 metres to the road junction and then turn right.
+Follow the road south (take care of traffic) and take the second path on the right, marked with a public bridleway 'Grange Terrace Path' sign (the first path goes to the top of Catbells).
 This first section is uphill and a bit challenging.

-After 1.5 km, the route drops steeply to a small lay-by (grid reference NY 198247) which can be used as a pick-up point.
-You can retrace your steps from here, but wheelchair users will need to get back up the steep section (1:6) they have just come down.
+After 1.5 km, the route drops steeply (1:5) to a small lay-by (grid reference NY 198247) which can be used as a pick-up point or you could retrace your steps from here.

 From the lay-by, the route rises again and undulates for about 0.5 km to reach the Hugh Walpole memorial.
 Sir Hugh wrote the famous Herries Chronicles, a four volume saga of Cumberland family life.